 The fun starts right away.

-- We’ll send you an excerpt of our new ebook, Subjective realities: The art of creative nonfiction film
+- Download your copy of the new ebook, Subjective realities: The art of creative nonfiction film

-- Catch up with the recordings of the first two sessions.
+- Watch the recordings of the first two sessions.

 An intro to creative nonfiction

 We started using the term ‘creative nonfiction’ to describe boundary-pushing work in nonfiction filmmaking after filmmaker Penny Lane described her own documentaries with the term.
 Check out our Lockdown Film School session introducing creative nonfiction from last year.
 We’ll be building on this session with the Creative Nonfiction Workshop.